 Shockwave therapy is a non-invasive treatment which is helpful in providing pain relief for patients suffering from a number of common painful orthopaedic conditions or sports injuries.
-In particular it is revolutionising the treatment of plantar fasciitis or heel spur as it is most commonly known.

 The treatment works by applying energetic (not electrical) shockwaves to the painful area.
 The shockwaves break down injured tissue and calcifications as well as initiating increased blood circulation to the area which in turn accelerates the body’s own healing processes.

 Shockwave therapy can be used to treat chronic tendon inflammations in the hip, knee, shoulder, elbow, Achilles and sole of the foot.
 It is recommended for conditions such as heel pain (plantar fasciitis), tennis elbow, tendonitis of the shoulder, tendinopathies of the Achilles tendon, hamstring and patella as well as other painful areas like trochanteric bursitis.

 What happens at a treatment session?

 Your therapist will locate the painful area by palpation, or in some cases using ultrasound, then apply a contact gel before administering the shockwaves.
 The procedure is non-invasive, virtually painless and results in significant pain relief eight to ten days after the first treatment.